-Whatever you may think of the singularity, whether it’s coming or not or what, it’s fun to think what we might do with the cloud-based brain power that Ray Kurzweil proposes in his TED talk.
+Whatever you may think of the singularity, it’s fun to think what we might do with the cloud-based brain power that Ray Kurzweil proposes in his TED talk.

 The term rang a bell.
 I subtitled, and saw the thumbnail of a familiar wireframe box: